BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 26/03/2016 1.
 Recurrent neural network with LSTM are added to the code.
 Keras with tensorflow are also implemented.
 2. Tensorboard for neural network visualization are also added to the code.

 # Future Update:
+Data will all be normalized before putting into model.
 The current code is to use the open price and high price of the same day to predict the close price.
 I will try to modify it so that it uses more data to predict the price of stock.